 Artstory Light Walk

-In 2024, the Artstory Light Walk will be a mesmerising and entrancing installation of public art, light sculptures and soundscapes which reflects the colours and beauty of Tropical North Queensland, through the eyes and imaginations of First Nations artists!
+The Artstory Light Walk is a mesmerising and entrancing installation of public art, light sculptures and soundscapes which reflects the colours and beauty of Tropical North Queensland, through the eyes and imaginations of First Nations artists!

 Kuku Yalanji artist, musician and singer-songwriter, Merindi Schrieber, celebrates the unique ‘balji’ baskets of her Mossman area peoples.
 Balji are traditional woven baskets, largely made with kurrajong bark, lawyer cane, pandanus leaves, a variety of native river grasses, and ‘kakan’ / black palm fibers.
 Depending on the materials a balji is made from, this may determine their specific practical and ceremonial purposes.
 Merindi reimagines balji, writ large as six hanging installations that connect the length of the Artstory Light Walk for 2024.
 These works are based on a practice which Merindi has honed and mastered since she was 16.
 Inspired young by the duty of Cultural Maintenance, Merindi felt an innate yearning to sit and to learn this customary weaving technique from her Grandmother–a practice which was prohibited under more colonialist times.